Hosting and bandwidth provided by MacHost.

-Why isn't the Mac mini "Core" cheaper?
+Why isn't the Intel Mac mini cheaper?
 Weren't Intel Macs supposed to cost less?

-As acknowledged elsewhere in the Mac mini "Core" Q&A, it is certainly true the entry-level Intel-based Mac mini models have had a starting price of US$599.
+As acknowledged elsewhere in the Intel Mac mini Q&A, it is certainly true the entry-level Intel-based Mac mini models have a starting price of US$599.
 This compares to the PowerPC-based entry-level model, the Mac mini G4/1.25, which was available for as little as US$499.

 It is worth noting that the "Core Duo" powered Mac mini models are slower than the Mac mini G4/1.25 when running applications using "Rosetta", and as also mentioned elsewhere, some may consider the "integrated graphics" in the Intel system, the lack of an internal modem, and the lack of "Classic" support to be disadvantages.